Project-MONAI/tutorials/modules/dynunet_pipeline/README.md

 - `finetune_task04.sh` is used for finetuning.
 - `val_task04.sh` is used for validation.
 - `infer_task04.sh` is used for inference.
+- If you need to use multiple GPUs, please run scripts that contain `multi_gpu`.

 # References
 [1] Isensee F, Jäger P F, Kohl S A A, et al. Automated design of deep learning methods for biomedical image segmentation[J]. arXiv preprint arXiv:1904.08128, 2019.